 Certificates are thematic 12-credit experiences that focus on applying communication and design strategies to contemporary health challenges.
 The certificates are not cumulative and can be taken in any order.
 There are two options.

-- Design and Communication for Disease Prevention, Management and Cure (offered in fall semesters): Students can self-select topics for exploration within this theme.
+- Design and Communication for Disease Prevention, Management and Cure: Ethics and Accessibility Focus (offered in fall semesters): Students can self-select topics for exploration within this theme.
 Sample topics include (but are not limited to): infectious diseases, vaccinations, epidemics, genetic conditions, chronic conditions, epidemiology, substance abuse and addiction, diet and nutrition, mental health, etc. Students will explore these topics through the lens of ethical frameworks that include accessibility related content.

 - Design and Communication for Life Stages and Identity: Sustainable Systems Focus (offered in spring semesters): Students will have the opportunity to engage with relevant topics within this theme.
 Sample topics include (but are not limited to): gender, sexuality, personal identity, reproduction, maternity, birth, sexual health, puberty, aging and geriatric issues, diversity and equity in healthcare, injury prevention, safety at different life stages, trauma-informed design, community preparedness and resilience, childhood well-being, family structure and support, etc. Students will explore these topics while enhancing their strategic knowledge of creating lasting and effective systems and change.